atsuhisa-i/freemarket_sample_67b/README.md

 - belongs_to : user
 - belongs_to : category
 - belongs_to : brand
-- has_many : comments
+- has_many : comments, dependent: :destroy
-- has_many : pictures
+- has_many : pictures, dependent: :destroy
-- has_many : likes, through : items-likes
+- has_many : likes, through : items-likes, dependent: :destroy
 - has-many : items-likes

 ## commentsテーブル